Steelies for Steelies

 Ultra slim stainless steel needle tube flies for steelhead fishing

-by John Gray with flies by Bob Schoeller
+by John Gray

 Grays Needle Tubes are very fine stainless steel tubes designed for making ultra slim tube flies for salmon, sea trout and steelhead.
 Introduced by Grays of Kilsyth for the start of the 2008 fishing season, they have now accounted for a number of salmon and sea trout here in the UK.
 It seems that they also travel well, as the following report by Bob Schoeller shows.
 Bob is a keen fly fisher and expert fly tyer from Erie in Pennsylvania.
 He has recently devised a number of needle tube patterns, shown below, for his Lake Erie steelhead.
-As Bob says, “These tubes truly have made the presentation of slim life like flies much easier”.
+As Bob says, "These tubes truly have made the presentation of slim life like flies much easier".
 Not only have his needle tube patterns proved effective but they are among the most beautifully dressed flies I have seen.
 Bob dresses his needle tubes both as baitfish imitations (juvenile smelt and "shiners"), for use early in the season when the fish are actively feeding in the lake, and as attractor patterns for later in the season when the fish have started to really enter the rivers.

 Steelhead Needle Tube Fly